shahradelahi/snowflake-sequence/README.md

 - [Contributing](#-contributing)
 - [License](#license)

+## ❄️ What is a Snowflake ID?

+A Snowflake ID is a unique, 64-bit identifier that is highly available and sorted by time.
+It was developed by Twitter to generate unique IDs for tweets and other objects in their distributed systems.
+Unlike traditional database sequences, Snowflake IDs are generated without the need for a centralized authority, making them ideal for distributed environments.

+A Snowflake ID is composed of the following parts:

+- **Timestamp (41 bits):** The number of milliseconds since a custom epoch.
+- **Node ID (10 bits):** A unique identifier for the machine or process generating the ID.
+- **Sequence (12 bits):** A sequence number that is incremented for each ID generated within the same millisecond.

+This structure allows for the generation of up to 4,096 unique IDs per millisecond per node.

 ## ✨ Features

 - ✅ **BigInt Support**: Natively handles 64-bit integers for precision and safety.
 - ✅ **Customizable**: Configure node IDs and epochs to suit your distributed system's needs.
 - ✅ **Deconstruction**: Easily extract timestamp, node ID, and sequence from any Snowflake ID.
+- ✅ **High-Performance**: Generates millions of IDs per second.
 - ✅ **Pure TypeScript**: Written entirely in TypeScript with zero dependencies.

 ## 📦 Installation